nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 inform our next iteration of the design, given that our objective was to increase lift.

-If we were to have attempted something like this with a parametric design optimisation tool, we would have had to run a large number of simulations with modified geometries in order to explore the design space, and then we would have had to compute the differences in lift between each of those simulations to inform our next iteration of the design.
+If we were to have attempted something like this with a parametric design optimisation tool, we would have had to run a number of simulations with modified geometries in order to explore the design space, and then we would have had to compute the differences in lift between each of those simulations to inform our next iteration of the design.
 Given that the computational cost of a single CFD simulation can be quite high, this could be a very expensive process—particularly when the adjoint method can give us that information with a single simulation run.